Welcome to another installment of natural hair tips! Today we’ll cover a topic that every person with hair on their heads has faced: split ends.

 Okay… so what do I do about my split ends?

 Simply trim off the ends!
 If you trim your hair regularly (every 4-6 months, or as soon as you start seeing split ends) you’ll catch the ends before they progress, and only need to take off ¼ - ½ inch with each trim.
 If you decide to trim them yourself, be sure to use sharp hair shears, leaving a clean cut that won’t immediately begin to fray again.
+You can learn how to trim your own natural hair!

 We know, it isn’t fun to trim off the ends.
 However, there is some good news!
 You can prevent split ends (and even prolong the time you need to take between trims) if you take good care of your hair!

-Follow these tips to prevent split ends!
+How to prevent split ends:

 - Be gentle when you wash, brush, detangle, style, and touch your hair.
 Remember that split ends develop slowly as incremental damage builds up over time.
 If you are more gentle with your hair every day, you will slow the development of split ends.